 Every player - called "marker" for this explanation - should control the game and keep track of the amount of kicks of their assigned "player", plus any penalty strokes that they have fallen into.
 The "marker" will be assigned before the game starts and it cannot be changed once it starts (exception made in case of a player's defection).
 It is advised to do a general card check outside of the green every time everyone finishes playing a hole, at the end of the game before signing, and then delivering the scorecard to the Committee or before accepting the final scoring in case of electronic apps.
 The score on each individual hole is the only score that counts, which should be expressed in numbers.
 The total must be calculated and checked by the Tournament Committee.

-are required to sign it.
+Both the marker and ultimately the player are responsible for the scorecard, and both are required to sign it.
 Any errors may result in a penalty to one or both.
 In the eventual case of a missing signature, the Committee may remind the player to amend it if possible and without altering the overall dynamics of the tournament.
-If adding any of the missing signatures is not possible, the player is subject to a penalty going from + 10 strokes at hole 18 to even disqualification.
+If adding any of the missing signatures is not possible, the player is subject to a penalty going from + 10 strokes at hole 18 to even disgualification.